HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - siteid
-     - offset_pan
-     - offset_tilt
-     - azimuth_switch
-     - latitude
-     - longitude
-     - angle2use
-   * - site id as given in the jobs list
+     - site id as given in the jobs list
+     - e.g., VEIT
+   * - offset_pan
      - offset pan with true North
+     - default 0°
+   * - offset_tilt
      - offset tilt with Nadir
+     - default 0°
+   * - azimuth_switch
      - angle for which the system switches 180° relative to the requested angle
+     - default 0°
+   * - latitude
      - system latitude
+     - latitude of site
+   * - longitude
      - system longitude
+     - longitude of site
+   * - angle2use
      - Ange used to compute the viewing geometry (i.e., pt_ref is the pan and tilt angles with the HYPSTAR as reference - use offset pan and tilt to retrieve viewing geometry with true North)
-   * - e.g., VEIT
-     - default 0°
-     - default 0°
-     - default 0°
-     - latitude of site
-     - longitude of site
      - pt_ref, pt_ask or pt_abs